elmerdotdev/ciccc-web-1-dom-exercise/README.md

-# DOM Exercise
+# Web 1 - DOM Exercise

-Try to complete all 5 exercises.
-You can use this repository for reference: [DOM Lecture](https://github.com/elmerdotdev/e-0923-dom)
+## Instructions

+1. Clone the repository to your local machine.
+2. Complete all 5 exercises listed on the HTML file.
+You can only work on the JS file.
+3. Once you are done, commit and push your changes.